The vast majority of hair loss in men can be attributed to genetic factors and hereditary reasons.

 The hair on the sides and back of the head is generally not sensitive to DHT which is evident amongst men with male pattern baldness.
 This forms the basis of the hair transplant which involves taking this non-DHT sensitive hair and transplanting it to the thinning and balding areas at the front and crown of the head.

 Scientific evidence shows that if DHT is blocked or suppressed, this can save the hair follicle.
 As a result, hair loss can be controlled or prevented.
 In most cases, by the time such intervention occurs, hair loss has already occurred.
 Furthermore, some of the stronger drugs available in the market that can suppress DHT tend to have sexual or other side effects.

 Contact Us For More Information or submit the Contact Form on this page to request your complimentary consultation by phone, Skype or with a MAXiM hair transplant physician or surgeon near you.

-You can also Email your pics to MAXiM to find out if you are a good candidate for an ultra-natural MAXiM hair transplant procedure or to obtain an estimate for your procedure and the approximate number of grafts that would be required to give you a great result.
+You can also Email your pics to MAXiM to find out if you are a good candidate for a hair transplant procedure or to obtain an estimate for your procedure and the approximate number of grafts that would be required to give you a great result.